zlib-ng/minizip-ng/README.md

-# Minizip zlib contribution
+# Minizip zlib contribution fork

+Contains the latest bug fixes that having been found all over the internet including the minizip forum and zlib developer's mailing list.

-## Additional Features
+## Features

 ### AES Encryption